Head to Head Contrast: Southern Missouri Bancorp (SMBC) versus The Competition

-Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it contrast to its peers?
-We will compare Southern Missouri Bancorp to similar businesses based on the strength of its institutional ownership, valuation, profitability, dividends, earnings, risk and analyst recommendations.
+Southern Missouri Bancorp (NASDAQ: SMBC) is one of 35 public companies in the “Savings institutions, except federal” industry, but how does it compare to its peers?
+We will compare Southern Missouri Bancorp to similar businesses based on the strength of its profitability, risk, institutional ownership, dividends, earnings, analyst recommendations and valuation.

 Profitability